Ergodic-risk Criterion for Stochastically Stabilizing Policy Optimization: Existence of the Ergodic-risk Criteria

-In particular, for each $t\geq0$, the process noise $\w_t$ is independent of $\F_{t-1}$, but (by definition) measurable with respect to $\F_t$.
+We also require the process noise $\w_t$ and initial states $\x_0$ to be uncorrelated across time, i.e., \(\x_0 \perp \w_t, \text{ and } \w_t \perp \w_s, \; \forall t,s \geq 1.\) In particular, for each $t\geq0$, the process noise $\w_t$ is independent of $\F_{t-1}$, but (by definition) measurable with respect to $\F_t$.
 For simplicity, we pose the following stronger assumption. \begin{assumption} The sequence $\{\w_t\}$ consists of i.i.d. samples of a common zero-mean probability measure $\P_w$ that is non-singular with respect to Lebesgue measure $\lambda$ on $\R^d$, has a non-trivial density, and has finite second moment (with covariance $\Sigma_W \succ0$). \end{assumption}

 Herein, we focus on quadratic risk functionals:

 for some $Q^c,R^c \succeq 0$.
 The case of linear risk functional, follows similarly where it requires the noise to have only finite second moment; and so is left to the reader.
 The next result establishes the ergodic-risk criteria $C_\infty$, $\gamma_C^2$, and $\gamma_N^2$ in \cref{eq:def-C-infty,eq:asymp-var-def,eq:cond-var-def} are indeed well-defined.